 Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, anticonvulsants, and other CNS-active drugs may also be used for chronic or neuropathic pain and are first-line therapy for some conditions.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or neuropathic pain and are first-line therapy for some conditions.
 Neuraxial infusion, nerve stimulation, injection therapies, and neural blockade can help selected patients.
 Cognitive-behavioral interventions (eg, changes in relationships in the home; systematic use of relaxation techniques, hypnosis, or biofeedback; graduated exercise) may reduce pain and pain-related disability and help patients cope.

-Acetaminophen and NSAIDs are often effective for mild to moderate pain (see Table: Nonopioid Analgesics).
-Of these, only ketorolac and diclofenac can be given parenterally.
+Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) are often effective for mild to moderate pain (see table Nonopioid Analgesics Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more ).
+Of these, only ketorolac, diclofenac, and acetaminophen can be given parenterally.
 Nonopioids do not cause physical dependence or tolerance.

 Acetaminophen has no anti-inflammatory or antiplatelet effects and does not cause gastric irritation.

 Aspirin is the least expensive NSAID but has prolonged antiplatelet effects and increases the risk of gastrointestinal (GI) bleeding.